moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/metamask.md

 ## Introduction {: #introduction }

-Developers building dApps on top of Tanssi EVM ContainerChains can leverage their Ethereum compatibility features integrate known Ethereum wallets, such as [MetaMask](https://metamask.io/){target=_blank}.
+Developers building dApps on top of Tanssi EVM ContainerChains can leverage their Ethereum compatibility features by integrating known Ethereum wallets, such as [MetaMask](https://metamask.io/){target=_blank}.
 By doing so, they can use the injected library MetaMask provides to interact with the Tanssi EVM ContainerChain.

 This guide takes you through all the necessary steps: from installing Metamask, to setting up a wallet, and finally connecting it to your Tanssi EVM ContainerChain.

+!!! note
+    You should never share your seed phrase (mnemonic) or private key with anyone.
+This gives them direct access to your funds.
+This guide is for educational purposes only.

 ## Install the MetaMask Extension {: #install-the-metamask-extension }

 First, you'll start with a fresh and default [MetaMask](https://metamask.io/){target=_blank} installation from the Chrome store.
-After downloading, installing, and initializing the extension, follow the **Get Started** guide.
+After downloading, installing, and initializing the extension, follow the **Get Started** steps to [setup the wallet](#setup-a-wallet).
 In there, you need to create a wallet, set a password, and store your secret backup phrase (this gives direct access to your funds, so make sure to store these in a secure place).

+!!! note
+    The Metamask browser extension is compatible with Chrome, Chromium based browsers (such as Microsoft Edge and Opera), and Firefox.
+Metamask is also available as a mobile app for iOS and Android devices.

 ## Setup a Wallet {: #setup-a-wallet }

 After installing [MetaMask](https://metamask.io){target=_blank}, the setup will automatically open a new task with a welcome screen.
-Here, you are oferred two options:
+Here, you are offered two options:

 - **Create a new wallet** - you'll go through some steps to get a new seed phrase.
 Ensure you store this phrase securely and you don't share it publicly
 - **Import an existing wallet** - you already have a seed phrase stored, and you want to restore an account from that recovery phrase